 Wilsons Promontory National Park is one of the most spectacular places to visit in Victoria.
 The peninsula extending out into the ocean is the southernmost point of mainland Australia and is characterised by rugged mountains, pristine beaches and an abundance of unique wildlife.

 It’s one of the most popular day trips from Melbourne, but to really enjoy the national park it’s best to plan at least three days there.
-I had never made it to Wilsons Prom myself, despite living in Victoria my whole life.
-But I recently managed to sneak in a trip for almost a week and I was so glad that I did.
+I’ve been to Wilsons Prom on two separate trips, and explored both the day walks and multi-day hikes on offer in the park.

 I’ve put together this travel guide to Wilsons Prom to help you plan the perfect road trip to the beautiful peninsula, including the best walks and beaches that you should cover on your trip.